Introduction to Clone Phishing: How Can It Be Prevented?

 Here, we explore exactly what clone phishing is, how it works, and provide some tips to help you avoid falling prey to this sophisticated hacking technique.

-What is Clone Phishing?
+What Is Clone Phishing?

 Clone phishing is an attempt to use email to gather sensitive information or compromise a user or device.
 Frequently, phishing attacks lead to ransomware, sniffers, or trojans, software that either steals information or holds it for ransom.
 For the most unsuspecting users, clone phishing emails may even request information be given in reply to the cloned email.